Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 - Go to echallan.parivahan.gov.in

-- You’ll get an SMS confirmation once payment is successful
+- You will get an SMS notification once payment is successful.

 | Driving without a license | ₹5,000 |